loginom/loginom-help-en-omegat/data/processors/transformation/substitution/other-match.md

 |48|Excellent|
 |73|73|

-Having selected *With value* option and having entered into the row `Out of estimation range`, the following result will be recieved:
+Having selected *With value* option and having entered into `Out of estimation range` row, the following result will be recieved:

 |Source data value|New value|
 |-:|:-|